Summary for Decision-Makers

 What to Watch:

-Expect a surge in AR-powered smart glasses tailored for enterprise use.
-With players like Apple Vision Pro and Meta’s Ray-Ban Stories evolving, fieldwork, logistics, and frontline roles will see major productivity gains.
+Expect more AR-powered smart glasses tailored for enterprise use.
+As devices and platforms continue to evolve, fieldwork, logistics, and frontline roles may see stronger productivity gains from AR-supported workflows.

 💡 Tip for Founders: If your sales process relies on trusting what can’t be seen yet (e.g. software, architecture, infrastructure), AR can bridge that gap better than static PDFs or slide decks.